SLACK / PRODUCT DESIGN

 The tricky part: Trying to narrow project scope (but not too much)

-This next part was tricky because I was trying to do opposing things at once.
 Narrowing the project focus based on what I’d learned so far with story maps and jobs to be done was objective one.
 Exploring ideas widely with sketching and a competitor solution analysis was objective two.

-Story Maps: Leaving the scope open wide for exploration
+Story maps: Leaving the scope open wide for exploration

 STORY MAP: VERSION 1